Thottal Poo Malarum

-Thottal Poo Malarum is a 2007 Indian Tamil-language romantic musical film written and directed by P. Vasu, starring his son Sakthi Vasu and Gowri Munjal, two newcomers.
-Rajkiran, Sukanya, Nassar, Vadivelu and Santhanam played supporting roles.
+Thottal Poo Malarum is a 2007 Indian Tamil-language romantic musical film written and directed by P. Vasu.
+It stars his son Sakthi Vasu, in his film debut, and Gowri Munjal in the lead roles.
+Rajkiran, Sukanya, Nassar, Vadivelu and Santhanam play supporting roles.
 The music was composed by Yuvan Shankar Raja.
 The film was released on 3 August 2007.

 Plot

 Ravi Thiagarajan, a charismatic youngster, falls head over heels for Anjali, his college mate.
 Anjali's mother, Periyanayagi, a wealthy and assertive entrepreneur, keeps a close eye on her daughter, even escorting her to college in a car.
 To win Anjali's heart, Ravi showcases his singing talents, and Anjali, intrigued, attends his performance in disguise.
-However, Ravi surprisingly recognizes her and serenades a song hinting at his discovery.
+However, Ravi surprisingly recognizes her and sings a song hinting at his discovery.
 Anjali is impressed by Ravi's perceptiveness and talent.
 Ravi further impresses Anjali by boldly participating in a wrestling match, where he defeats the two-time champion despite being a newcomer.
 Anjali begins to reciprocate Ravi's interest through subtle hints.
 She challenges Ravi to decipher her phone number, encoded in a series of pincode numbers.
 Ravi takes on the task and, after considerable effort, successfully deduces the number.
 Anjali is delighted and, as promised, agrees to confirm their relationship.
 Ravi publicly confesses his love for Anjali in front of their college peers.

-Meanwhile, Ravi's paternal uncle, Kabaaleeswaran "Kabali Khan," returns from Bombay, where he's built a reputation as a gangster.
+Meanwhile, Ravi's paternal uncle, Kabaaleeswaran "Kabali Khan," returns from Bombay, where he has built a reputation as a gangster.
 Upon his return, Kabali gets entangled in a series of misadventures, including a car accident and being mistaken for a terrorist.
 Ravi's father, Thiagarajan, bails him out.
 Periyanayagi discovers Anjali's relationship with Ravi and warns Thiagarajan to keep his son away from Anjali.
 Ravi, determined to fight for his love, refuses to back down.
 In retaliation, Periyanayagi kidnaps Ravi's sister, forcing Thiagarajan to ask Ravi to distance himself from Anjali for the family's safety.
 However, Thiagarajan later motivates Ravi to pursue his love, revealing that he refused Periyanayagi's bribe and challenged her, vowing that Anjali would be his daughter-in-law.
-Anjali stands firm in her love for Ravi, while Periyanayagi arranges her marriage to her brother, Varadharaja Vaandaiyar's son, Rajasekar, in Mumbai.
+Anjali stands firm in her love for Ravi, while Periyanayagi arranges her marriage to her brother, Varadharaja Vaandaiyar's son, Rajasekar, in Bombay.
 Unbeknownst to Periyanayagi, Ravi learns of the plan through her secretary and decides to intervene.